seanguno/hackmit-camera-project/README.md

 Mudit Marwaha, UPenn CS '27

 ## Acknowledgements
-Thank you to the MIT 2025 HackMIT organizing team.
-Thank you to all sponsors for guidance and API credits, especially Mentra OS, Extraordinary, Anthropic, and Y Combinator.
+Thank you to the HackMIT 2025 organizing team.
+Thank you to all sponsors for guidance (and API credits!), especially Mentra OS, Extraordinary, Anthropic, and Y Combinator.

 ### Next Steps